Next.js Website

 Edge Deployments

-- slower deployment times compared to using regular lambda,
+- Slower deployment times compared to a standard regional Lambda.

 resources:web:type: nextjs-webproperties:appDirectory: ./useEdgeLambda: true